aalto-speech/mtkd4ser/README.md

 - [x] MTKD-based monolingual SER methods for English, Finnish, and French.
   - [ ] Adapt the method for a new language (e.g., Chinese).
 - [x] MTKD-based multilingual SER method for English, Finnish, and French.
-  - [ ] Extend the multilingual method to include a new low-resource language (e.g., Bangla).
+  - [ ] Extend the multilingual method to include a resource-scarce language (e.g., Bangla).

 ## Citation